 Biological factors of structure formation are manifested under the influence of plants and soil biota.

 The humus substances formed during decomposition of plant residues have high sorption and biological activity.

 Around the root system of plants – rhizosphere – specific communities of soil biota are formed, as a result of the vital activity of which substances affecting soil structuring are formed.

 The biological factor has a quantitative and qualitative influence on soil structure.

 Relationship between soil structure and other agrophysical indicators of fertility

 Soil structure is interconnected with other agro-physical indicators of fertility: structure of arable layer, density.

-The structure of the arable layer is the ratio of the volumes of solid phase, capillary and non-capillary porosity in the soil with undisturbed structure.
-Capillary porosity of aggregates in structured soil is supplemented by non-capillary porosity due to interaggregate gaps, making total porosity (wellness).
+Tillage structure is the ratio of volumes of solid phase, capillary and non-capillary porosity in the soil with undisturbed structure.
+Capillary porosity of aggregates in structured soil is supplemented by non-capillary porosity due to interaggregate intervals, making total porosity (wellness).
 Loamy soils have higher porosity than sandy soils.
 Values of well coverage of naturally composed soils are 30-85%.
 Lower values correspond to sandy soils and higher values to peaty soils.
 The total water content of loamy and clayey soils is 50-60%, sandy soils are 40-45%, and peaty soils are 80-90%.

-Soil density is the ratio of the mass of undisturbed soil to its volume.
-Under action of compaction and loosening forces in natural conditions there comes equilibrium state between porosity and solid phase called equilibrium density.
-In structural soils the gap between optimal and equilibrium density is minimal, and in well-cultivated soils they may coincide, for example, in black earths.
+Soil density is ratio of undisturbed soil mass to its volume.
+Under the action of compaction and loosening forces in natural conditions there comes an equilibrium state between porosity and solid phase called equilibrium density.
+In structured soils the gap between optimum and equilibrium density is minimal, and in well-cultivated soils they may coincide, for example, in chernozems.

 Processes of destruction of soil structure